-If you’re a high handicapper, then you know likely you are to hole the putt 15 or more feet away from that hole.
+If you’re a high handicapper, then you know how likely you are to hole the putt 15 or more feet away from that hole.
 Holing it sounds like a pipe dream in that case, doesn’t it?
 So the next best option is to get it close to the hole with the help of lag putting or distance control.
 These are golf tips beginner golfers can implement today and shave strokes instantly.

 So what I’m about to do is share the different lag putting techniques.
 This way you can start practicing the concept the next time you head out to the course.
 It’s time to put an end to 3 putting!

 What is the leading cause behind 3 putts?
 As a professional golfer, I know that it’s distance control.
 More often than not, beginners tend to play on a course with a level green.
 This is the primary reason why putts are not subjected to significant breaks.

 What this means is that most of the issues stem from your lack of skills to putt the exact distance.
 I was once a beginner myself, so I know how frustrating it is to fall short by only a few feet or go longer than you should.